 As most of you know – we love to build with pallet wood but that means you have to learn a quick and easy way to disassemble a pallet.
-If you spend some time looking - it is usually pretty easy to find a source to get them for free (See: 6 Simple Tips To Finding Free Pallets).
-In addition - if you find the right kind – the building potential is limitless.
+If you spend a little time looking – it is usually pretty easy to find a source to get them for free (See: 6 Simple Tips To Finding Free Pallets).
+In addition – if you find the right kind – the building potential is limitless.
 I thought for today’s DIY post I would show how we go about taking a pallet from its current state to great usable wood in just a few minutes

 Working with pallets – the first thing we realized early on is it is nearly impossible and too time consuming to worry yourselves with pulling out the nails.
 It is too easy to damage the wood with the claw and hammer or pry bar.